orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 The Nutanix Enterprise OS abstracts away all these notions and bridges the gap between the private and the public cloud with a consumption focus.

-**AppStore**
+**Marketplace**

 One of the main challenges that hampers adoption of automation tooling is the initial bootstrapping and upfront work needed to save man-hours in the future.
-To enable an easy on-ramp, NuCalm has the ability to provide a library of readymade template blueprints consisting of commonly used applications.
+To enable an easy on-ramp, Calm has the ability to provide a library of readymade template blueprints consisting of commonly used applications.
 These can be consumed directly by customer DevOps or used as lego blocks and edited as per requirements to model custom enterprise applications.

 The ability to quickly try out partner and third-party applications helps NTNX build a 2-sided marketplace with our users, enabling higher usefulness for the platform as a whole.
 This is a powerful model, since it also enables our end-users to quickly satisfy requests for modern applications from developers, without having to first do a month-long deep dive into how to get the specific application up and running.

 **Multi-cloud**

 Most enterprises are either already using multiple cloud providers or evaluating options across both newer and legacy infrastructure.
 Customers prefer to have a single automation plane across all their infrastructure, not just Nutanix AHV.
 Most of our customers will have both AHV and VMware, with Xi and upcoming AWS also in use.
-In such cases, NuCalm provides an onramp to our customers onto both AHV and Xi from other clouds.
+In such cases, Calm provides an onramp to our customers onto both AHV and Xi from other clouds.
 All NTNX AppStore blueprints are configured for Nutanix as the primary choice.

-Having NuCalm as the common management plane also ensures that no matter what other provider the customer uses, the Nutanix management and automation plane still provides value to the customer.
+Having Calm as the common management plane also ensures that no matter what other provider the customer uses, the Nutanix management and automation plane still provides value to the customer.

 **App Mobility**